 Some safety steps first.

-Could you keep detailed notes of the rounds you reload and correctly label ammo boxes?
+Keep detailed notes of the rounds you reload and correctly label ammo boxes.
 The worst-case scenario is a box of ammo in the back of the gun safe that you do not know the contents of.

-Do not mix powder, even the same types of powder.
+Do not mix powders, even of the same type.
 Please don't do it.

-I like to have two reloading trays when I am reloading, one to the left of the press and one to the right of it.
+I prefer to have two reloading trays, one to the left of the press and one to the right.
 As I am right-handed, I move from left to right.
-Once I have done whatever operation I am doing when the case is transferred to the right-hand loading tray, this will help save double charges, unsized cases, etc. "contamination of operation," as I like to call it.
+Once I have completed the operation, the case will be transferred to the right-hand loading tray, which will help prevent double charges, unsized cases, and other issues, such as "contamination of operation," as I like to call it.

 Try to eliminate distractions; you need to concentrate on your actions.
 If your mind is not in the right place for reloading, return to it when it is.